realworldocaml/book/en/json.md

 <title>Polymorphic variants and easier type checking</title>

-One difficulty you will encounter is that type errors involving polymorphic variants can be quite verbose if you make a mistake in your code.
+One difficulty you will encounter is that type errors involving polymorphic variants can be quite verbose.
 For example, suppose you build an `Assoc` and mistakenly include a single value instead of a list of keys:

 ```frag
 ((typ ocamltop)(name json/build_json.topscript)(part 4))